Peacejam Memories

 Memory.
 Again.
 How do we remember, personally and collectively?
 Here was the struggle of the Commission and of Red Clay, Blood River.
 I didn’t have time to lead them into how my memory, in some slight way, might become part of their memory.
 Will it live in their memory?
 Will it shape their action?
 Will it help them find a role in our common story?

 Teaching is passing on memory, whether of scientific discoveries made by earlier generations, or of the history, suffering, hopes, and achievements of long-gone predecessors on this planet.
 Loss of memory, as with the vicious ravaging of Alzheimer’s disease, robs us not only of our sense of identity and agency but even of our relationships beyond our immediate bodily senses.
-Our collective loss of memory, as with our forgetting of the lessons of the Great Depression, unlocked the floodgates of financial speculation that have ruined millions of lives today.
-Forgetfulness can kill.

-The 8th graders impressed and encouraged me by their attentiveness to this piece of possible present memory, watching it like an asteroid entering the heavens.
+The eighth graders impressed and encouraged me by their attentiveness to this piece of possible present memory, watching it like an asteroid entering the heavens.
 Now, their instructor said, we need to chew on this for the rest of the year.
 As they join our common memory I am aware of how important it is that we remember so that we can forgive and act anew.
 Thank you, ‘jammers!

 PS.
 They actually packed 60,000 meals!